-The most important long-term desired conditions are to:
+Long-term desired conditions are to:

-- Optimize riparian tree and shrub establishment, especially following episodic, regional winter storms; - Increase the density of vertical and horizontal canopy cover of woody riparian tree species; - Increase the proportion of obligate and facultative riparian species; - Maintain or increase canopy cover of herbaceous species to at least 50 percent (or five percent to 25 percent for reaches now at trace to one percent); - Decrease the greenline to greenline width; - Optimize the establishment of floodplains and streambanks; and - Improve stream channel function and stability.
+- Optimize riparian tree and shrub establishment, especially following episodic, regional winter storms; - Increase the density of vertical and horizontal canopy cover of woody riparian tree species; - Increase the proportion of obligate and facultative riparian species; - Maintain or increase canopy cover of herbaceous species to at least 50 percent (or five percent to 25 percent for reaches now at trace to one percent); - Decrease the greenline to greenline width; - Optimize the establishment of floodplains and streambanks; and recreation and fish consumption.
+Designated uses for ephemeral, unlisted tributaries are aquatic and wildlife-ephemeral water fisheries and partial body contact recreation (A.A.C.
+R18-11-105).

+• Improve stream channel function and stability.